sidchopp/books-app-graphQL/README.md

 });
 ```

-Now, fire up the server and type `http://localhost:4000/graphql` and it will open a graphiQL tool and on Left side write:
+- Now, start the server and type `http://localhost:4000/graphql` and it will open a graphiQL tool and on Left side write:

 ```js
 {